Equidistribution of realizable Steinitz classes for cyclic Kummer extensions: Acknowledgments

 \section{Acknowledgments}

 The author thanks Professor Siman Wong for his guidance throughout the process of writing this paper.
 They also thank Professor Adebisi Agboola for pointing out a typographical error in the introduction and Professor Anthony Kable for suggesting a simpler proof of Lemma \ref{Group product distribution}.
+In addition, they thank the anonymous referee for many helpful suggestions for improving the whole paper, and Section \ref{PK} in particular.